convisoappsec/conviso-docs/docs/integrations/qualys.md

 </div>

-Fill the **Qualys API Username**, **Qualys API Password** and **URL** with the data retrieved from the preceeding section on this document.
+Fill the **Qualys API Username**, **Qualys API Password** and **URL** with the data retrieved from the preceding section on this document.
 When done filling all the required fields, click on the **Save** button to store your Qualys integration configuration settings:

 <div style={{textAlign: 'center'}}>